moikoros/help/docs/tutorials/questions.md

 	This will delete all your saved Infinite Yield settings (Prefix, Waypoints, etc.)

-## What is a tool and why do I need it?
+## Why do some commands need a tool?

-Some commands require a tool to function properly because without one it's impossible.
+It simply requires a tool to function properly.

+It needs a tool from the game itself that has a handle.
+An example of a handle is a sword.
+You hold the sword by it's handle which is usually an invisible block.

 If there are no tools in the game then you can not use the command.

-An example of a proper tool to use is a sword since it has a handle.
+You can't spawn a tool in through a script.

 ## Why do some commands not work on (game name)?